JinyuanChang-Lab/DifferentiallyPrivateHDNewsvendor/README.md

 The following table lists the output locations and scripts used to reproduce the results reported in the paper.
-All scripts should be run from the root directory of the replication package.
+All scripts should be run from the root directory of the replication repository.
 An em dash indicates that no separate intermediate data file is required.

 | Result in the paper | Output location | Script | Notes |